 I am qualified with a BSc Hons 2:1 in Nutritional Therapy from Westminster University.
 I am registered with the Complementary and Natural Healthcare Council (CNHC) and am a member of the professional body for nutritional therapists BANT.
 I am fully insured.
-I also belong to The Nutrition Society and The Royal Society of Medicine.

 Where I work

 I see clients in Marylebone in central London: Charterhouse Clinic, 98 Crawford St, London, W1H 2HL, and on Eel Pie Island in Twickenham, west London.

 The Charterhouse Clinic is in the heart of central London near three tube stations: Edgware Road (served by Bakerloo, Circle, District, Hammersmith & City Lines), Baker St (served by Bakerloo, Circle, Hammersmith & Circle Lines) and Marble Arch (served by Central Line).
 Marylebone Station mainline overground station is also nearby.

 When walking along Crawford St, you’ll find Charterhouse Clinic at number 98 near the Seymour Place crossroad.
 There is a Revital health shop in the front window of the clinic.

 Eel Pie Island, as the name suggests, is an island, and lies in the middle of the River Thames in the heart of Twickenham.